tvbeat/public/docs/index.md

 ##### Rating (RTG)
 Rating is calculated as a proportion of active households within their relevant universe.
 As base time unit is one minute, base unit of rating is average minute rating, a number of HHs tuned to a given minute.
-All intervals that are lower than one minute will inherit the rating of the minute they start in.
+All intervals, contetnt and ads that are shorter than one minute will inherit the rating of the minute they start in.

 ##### Share (SHR)
 Is defined as a fraction of rating over HUT rating.